kathrinse/TabSurvey/README.md

 - `def __init__(self, params, args)`: Define your model here.
 - `def fit(self, X, y, X_val=None, y_val=None)`: Implement the training process.
 (Return the loss and validation history)
-- `def predict(self, X)`: Save and return the predictions on the test data.
+- `def predict(self, X)`: Save and return the predictions on the test data - the regression values or the concrete classes for classification tasks
+- `def predict_proba(self, X)`: Only for classification tasks.
+Save and return the probability distribution over the classes.
-- `def define_trial_parameters(cls, trial, args)`: Define the hyperparameters that have to be optimized.
+- `def define_trial_parameters(cls, trial, args)`: Define the hyperparameters that should be optimized.
 - (optional) `def save_model`: If you want to save your model in a specific manner, override this function to.

 Add your `<model>.py` file to the `models` directory and do not forget to update the `models/__init__.py` file.